-- 7. The affordable housing units can be retained by the developer or sold to another party (investor or non-profit operator) at market value.
-The affordable housing units will not be dedicated to the City as this would mean that the developer cannot realize any value from these units.
+- 7. The affordable housing units can be retained by the developer or sold to another party (investor or non-profit operator).
+The value of these units would be based on the net income generated by the units and/or the mortgage that could be supported by the income from each unit.
+Because the rents will be low, these units will have a much lower market value than strata units.
+We assume that the affordable housing units will not be dedicated to the City as this would mean that the developer cannot realize any value from these units.
 This would significantly increase the net cost of the affordable housing units to the developer and decrease the amount of affordable housing that can be provided by a project. - 8.
-The annual rents for the affordable units will be permitted to increase at CPI plus 2 percentage points (which is the same as permitted under the Residential Tenancy Act).

-- 9. The affordable housing units use all of the financial room available for amenity contributions.
+The annual rents for the affordable units will be permitted to increase at CPI plus 2 percentage points (which is the same as permitted under the Residential Tenancy Act at the time of this report2).
+It is possible that the annual operating costs and property taxes for the affordable units will increase at a faster rate than rents.
+If this continues over a long period of time, the income generated by the affordable units could decrease.
+The City should consider a mechanism to ensure that the owners of the affordable units can apply for rent increases (beyond the permitted RTA rent increases) when there are extraordinary unanticipated capital costs associated with ownership or if operating costs increase faster than rents for a protracted period of time.
+This should be addressed in any housing agreements that regulate the provision and operation of the affordable units. - 9.
+The affordable housing units use all of the financial room available for amenity contributions.
 Therefore, our analysis assumes there are no other amenity contributions expected from a project. - 10.
 Purpose-built rental projects will not be required to provide affordable rental units.
 Under current market conditions, most (or all) market rental projects cannot support a contribution toward community amenities (or affordable) housing at the maximum densities permitted in the OCP.
 Therefore, if market rental projects are required to include affordable units, it will negatively affect the financial viability of rental development and reduce the pace of new rental housing development in the City.
 The only possible exception would be market rental projects that are rezoned to allow densities beyond the current OCP maximum. - 11.
 Heritage projects and non-residential projects will also be exempt from any affordable housing requirement.